 - Chris Thompson, Director of Legislative Relations, (360) 664-4548

 - Send inquiries to Communications@lcb.wa.gov

-- Governor's Interagency Council on Health Disparities: Social Equity in Marijuana Task Force
+- Governor's Interagency Council on Health Disparities: Social Equity in Cannabis Task Force

-- Request Information/Join mailing list for Social Equity in Marijuana Task Force: email@example.com
+- Request Information/Join mailing list for Social Equity in Cannabis Task Force: email@example.com

-- Commisioner Paula Sardinas, Washington State Commission on African Affairs: firstname.lastname@example.org
+- Commissioner Paula Sardinas, Washington State Commission on African Affairs: firstname.lastname@example.org